Wire Erosion – Bar Production

 Type of Work: Wire Erosion

-The material that we were working with was Inconel 625 forged billets.
-This superalloy is ideal for use in the subsea industry as it can withstand high stress and a wide range of temperatures both in and out of water.
+A request was made by one of our clients working in the subsea industry, for 5 bars to be wired eroded from one larger round bar.
+The bars needed to be wire eroded to a specific diameter.
+The material being used for this project was Inconel 625 forged billets.
+Inconel 625 is a superalloy which is frequently used in the subsea industry because it can withstand high stress and a wide range of temperatures both in and out of water.

 Work Carried Out:

 For this project we used the Sodick AG600L and Sodick AG600LH.
 Using these machines, we were able to wire erode the large round Inconel bar into 5 smaller round bars.
 With this technology we were able to achieve the specific measurements required by our client.
 Using the AG600LH we were able to extend the capacity to 500mm thick.

 We are aware of all the standards and certifications set by different industries, and we adhere to them.
 In this instance, when creating 5 bar subsea components we ensured that they met with subsea certifications.